-RSB personnel enter and audit each PCS travel voucher in moveLINQ and electronically route them to Employee/Approving Officials for review and approval.
-Employees and Approving Officials electronically sign the voucher with their assigned status.
-When the signed document is received by RSB, Relocation Technicians stamp the document in moveLINQ with a status of "approved".
-All "approved" documents are interfaced daily via batch processing to Oracle which records a disbursement in the general ledger.
-Approved vouchers in moveLINQ are reconciled daily by an Accounting Technician with an Oracle generated report to ensure that all moveLINQ vouchers have been processed in Oracle.
+Approved documents for payment customers are interfaced daily via batch processing to Oracle which records a disbursement in the general ledger.
+Approved vouchers in moveLINQ are reconciled daily by an Accounting Technician with an Oracle generated report to help ensure that all moveLINQ vouchers have been processed in Oracle.